Table of Contents

 - Hyperthyroidism is a common cause of convulsions and can exacerbate an existing seizure disorder.

 - Hyponatremia with brain edema may lead to tonic-clonic fits.

 - Hyperglycemic seizures occur in diabetic patients and manifest as focal fits.

-- Hypoglycemic seizures due to insulin injection, insulinoma or hypoglycemic drugs.
+- Hypoglycemic seizures may occur due to insulin injection, insulinoma or hypoglycemic drugs.
 The patient will present with diaphoresis, tachycardia and confusion due to autonomic stimulation.

-- Hypocalcemia and hypomagnesemia may manifest as tetany and convulsions specially after parathyroid resection.
+- Hypocalcemia and hypomagnesemia may manifest as tetany and convulsions especially after parathyroid resection.

-- Renal failure can lead to convulsions in uremic patients with loss of consciousness and metabolic disorders even with hemodialysis.
+- Renal failure can lead to convulsions in uremic patients along with loss of consciousness and metabolic disorders, even with hemodialysis.

-Thorough history is mandatory for identification of any etiologic factor including family history, past medical history, medication history and social history.
-Positive family history of epilepsy is a risk factor for epilepsy.
+Thorough history is mandatory for identification of any etiologic factor, including family history, past medical history, medication history and social history.
+Positive family history of epilepsy is a risk factor for the condition.
 Past medical history of febrile seizures, metastatic malignancy, systemic lupus erythematosus, sickle cell disease, CNS infection or previous surgery should be evaluated.

 Causes of non-febrile seizures in children can be genetic, CNS infections, brain structural abnormality and metabolic disorders.

-- Basal metabolic profile including sodium, potassium, calcium, magnesium, blood urea nitrogen and creatinine, glucose
+- Basal metabolic profile, including sodium, potassium, calcium, magnesium, blood urea nitrogen and creatinine and glucose

 - Thyroid hormone levels